braintree/braintree_ios/CONTRIBUTING.md

 * [Add an issue](https://github.com/braintree/braintree_ios/issues)
 * [Contact us](README.md#feedback) with feedback

+__Note on Translations:__ We cannot accept language translation requests.
+We support the same [languages that are supported by PayPal](https://developer.paypal.com/docs/api/reference/locale-codes/) and have a dedicated localization team to provide the translations.

 ## Development

 Clone this repo, then install the project's development dependencies: